 While visiting a client whose addition had completed several months prior said, “my master bedroom addition is my new favorite room in my home”

 It filled me with pride and joy that she has a wonderful home that we made even better.
 Se also mentioned that she wished now that we had been involved with her landscaping.
 She was disappointment with the contractor she used after we left.
 JL

 “There was never any doubt that you would do the right thing as issues cropped up, We are so pleased with the results, Thank you so much!”

-We are spring loaded to do the right thing, about that there is no doubt.
+We are spring-loaded to do the right thing, about that there is no doubt.
 TRUST is the basis of allowing us to remodel your home.
-This was a large project that turned out amazingly with a simple redesign of half of the original home creating a master suite and office that looks original.
+This was a large project that turned out amazing with a simple redesign of half of the original home creating a master suite and office that looks original.

 “You Did a Masterful Job Matching Roof Lines”

-We take great pride in our work and beyond matching roof lines we also take particular care to harmonize finishes of all kinds with 100 year homes too.
+We take great pride in our work and beyond matching rooflines, we also take particular care to harmonize finishes of all kinds with 100-year homes too.
 Having someone go first and test the waters is a good way to ensure the quality you expect on your vintage home.
+JL

 “I Got My Bathroom Back”